-This 2015 report summarizes any bald eagle detections incidental to other species surveys, and follow-up surveys conducted in response to bald eagle detections gained while involved in other activities.
+This 2016 report summarizes any bald eagle detections incidental to other species surveys, and follow-up surveys conducted in response to bald eagle detections gained while involved in other activities.

-During the 2015 bald eagle breeding season there were observations of bald eagles during: 1) surveys for golden eagles (Aquila chrysaetos), 2) osprey (Pandion haliaeetus) nest surveys, and 3) nest monitoring surveys done at the Catfish Lake bald eagle nest.
+During the 2016 bald eagle breeding season there were observations of bald eagles during: 1) surveys for golden eagles (Aquila chrysaetos), 2) osprey (Pandion haliaeetus) nest surveys, and 3) nest monitoring surveys done at the Catfish Lake bald eagle nest.
 No bald eagles were observed on Peregrine falcon (Falco peregrinus) surveys.
-There were no bald eagle observations during habitat evaluations and localized searches for THPs.
+There were no bald eagle observations during habitat evaluations and localized searches for THPs (other than at the High Rock nest).
 There were incidental observations of bald eagles near Scotia along the Eel River.
-None of the bald eagle observations were within 0.5-mile of THP operations.
+None of the bald eagle observations were within 0.5-mile of active THP operations.
 Thus, detections did not trigger the requirements of item # 5 of the modified HCP language, and are presented here for informational purposes only.